britecharts/hands-on-britecharts/README.md

 # Hands-on Introduction to Britecharts

-This is a hands-on introduction to building beatiful visualizations with _Britecharts_.
+A hands-on introduction to building beatiful visualizations using _Britecharts_.

 # Abstract